Sánchez feminizes the PSOE leadership to overcome the Cerdán case.

 Valencian Rebeca Torró will be the new secretary of organization, and Lleidan Montse Mínguez will be the spokesperson.

 Madrid / BarcelonaPedro Sánchez's new ally at Ferraz will speak Catalan.
-Valencian Socialist Rebeca Torró, Jordi Hereu's second-in-command at the Ministry of Industry and Tourism as Secretary of State for Industry, will be the new PSOE organizational secretary, replacing the already dismissed Santos Cerdán.
+Valencian Socialist Rebeca Torró, Jordi Hereu's deputy in the Ministry of Industry and Tourism as Secretary of State for Industry, will be the new PSOE organizational secretary, replacing the already dismissed Santos Cerdán.
 And the party's new spokesperson will be Montse Mínguez, from the PSC (Spanish Socialist Workers' Party), a rising star in Madrid, given that she is the second-in-command of the parliamentary group in Congress.
 The first changes were announced one day before the party's federal committee meeting, where the moves Sánchez has promised to shake up the leadership in the wake of the alleged corruption scandal must be approved.
 The PSOE's new organizational area has been expanded and will have three deputy positions—until now there was only one, held by Juanfran Serrano, who will presumably leave the executive branch—to provide counterbalances.
 By choosing female profiles, the party also aims to send a message of response to the known conversations between José Luis Ábalos and Koldo García about prostitutes.
 From now on, this practice will be punishable by expulsion from the party.

-The big surprise is that a member of the PSC will take over as spokesperson for the PSOE. proof of the almost total integration of the two formationsA current member of Congress, Mínguez was already a member of the interim team of the Organization Secretariat following Cerdán's resignation, and it was assumed she would rise internally.
-Two weeks ago, the Catalan president, Salvador Illa, met with Sánchez at the Moncloa Palace following the Cerdán scandal and discussed this appointment, according to sources consulted by this newspaper.
-This new step is unprecedented in the history of the PSOE: never before has a member of the PSC been a spokesperson, as they are two distinct parties.
+The big surprise is that a member of the PSC is taking over as spokesperson for the PSOE, proof of the almost total integration of the two formations.
+A current member of Congress, Mínguez was already a member of the interim team of the organizational secretariat following Cerdán's resignation, and it was assumed that she would rise internally.
+Two weeks ago, the Catalan president, Salvador Illa, met with Sánchez on the back of the case.
+This is unprecedented in the history of the PSOE: never before had a member of the PSC been a spokesperson, as they are two different parties.
 Born in Lleida, Mínguez was a member of Àngel Ros's government team as deputy mayor.
-Within the PSOE, she was until now a member of the executive committee as Secretary of Labor.
-Likewise, the Catalan spokesperson will have as deputy spokesperson the current Secretary of Economic Policy, Enma López, whom the party also highly regarded.
-In fact, she used to have greater media presence than the theoretical spokesperson, Esther Peña, who has now been replaced.
+Within the PSOE as a High Secret.
+Economic, Enma López, to whom the party also gave a lot of exposure.
+In fact, she used to have more media presence than the theoretical spokesperson, Esther Peña, now replaced.

 The three people attached to the organization will be Anabel Mateos, who will also be Secretary of Territorial Coordination; Francisco J. Salazar, who will also be in charge of electoral analysis and action; and Borja Cabezón, head of Democratic Action and Transparency.
 These three names were already part of the Socialist federal executive that emerged from the 41st Congress in Seville, held at the end of last year, and in fact, Salazar and Mateos retain their portfolios and simply add the position of deputy to the organization.
 In contrast, Mateos was secretary of coastal municipalities and now becomes the second-in-command in the organization with Territorial Coordination, the position Cerdán had held when José Luis Ábalos was the secretary of the organization.